RahulRJB/Obsidian-RJB/My Vault/Notes/Self Attention.md

 ### **Attention in Transformer**:

 - Self Attention works by seeing how similar each word is to all of the words in the sentence including itself.
 In Transformer done using the formula: `Q.Kt`.
 Once the similarities are calculated, it is used to determine how the transformer encodes each word.
 Words more similar to a particular word has more impact in its encoding than a word that may be less similar to it.
+- Basically the word embeddings, talk to each other and pass information back and forth to update their meaning by getting context from other vectors.
 -

 ![[Attachments/Recording 20240608031932.webm]]